This is the manifesto of enlightened individualism.

 The guy to her side got pensive, and then finally started gushing.

 And I couldn’t believe my ears.

 I was shocked this otherwise smart and self-development-focused guy was feeling inadequate because of his humble family of origin.

 Not only I felt that was extremely disempowering, but it was also very offensive to his parents who raised him, cared for him, and provided for him.

-How would an enlightened individualist react to that “look at my background” story?
+How would an enlightened individualist react to that “look at my impressive background” story?

 He would have drawn the following conclusions:

-- The lady’s dad is probably a very good scientist, but the award doesn’t say much about him as a man
+- Chances are that the lady’s dad is probably a very good scientist, but the award doesn’t say much about him as a man

 - It says little about her skills as a scientist